Updated 3-5-26

 12. Check the spa again over the next 24 hours to be sure it’s operating properly.

-Bonus Tip from Keith:
+Bonus Tip from Mike:

 Use a clean hose to drain a hot tub